Jeimer Candelario Player Props: Nationals vs. Rays

 - Candelario hit .217 with 19 doubles, two triples, 13 home runs and 29 walks.

-- Candelario got a hit in 51.6% of his 124 games last year, with more than one hit in 18.5% of those games.
+- Candelario got a hit in 64 of 124 games a year ago, with multiple hits in 23 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.